-On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:
+On March 24th, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

 Essentially, afooltobesure was questioning why a /r/conspiracy moderator called Flytape had officially welcomed in “refugees” from the Trump community after their subreddit had been temporarily set to private.

-Not long after, afooltobesure’s post was removed for violating Rule 10.
+Not long after, the moderators removed afooltobesure’s post for violating Rule 10.

 Rule 10 is one of those flaky rules that is purposely left open to interpretation.
 It states the following: